Adamkaram/Adamkaram/README.md

 </p>

-Just a Homo sapiens sapiens looking to makeMoney as Jeff Bezos without no knowledge of how to code just copypasta from AI tools and taking advice from twitter tech leader and ex-google ex-amazon ex-FANG mang person who tell don't learn to code (Techlead) .  i'm kidding just i love to code build performant projects
+Just a Homo sapiens sapiens looking to make money like Jeff Bezos without no knowledge of how to code just copypasta from AI tools and taking advice from Twitter tech leader and ex-google ex-amazon ex-FANG mang person who tells don't learn to code (Techlead).
+I'm kidding just I love to code and build performant projects